-The religion major prepares students to succeed in many professions.
+The Christian and Religious Studies major prepares students to succeed in many professions.
 Our graduates thrive as pastors, missionaries, professors, social workers, as well as in leadership roles in business and nonprofit organizations.
 In the 36 hours required for the major, students explore the Bible and Christian theology, as well as the history, sociology, and philosophy of religion.
 Courses examine not only the Christian tradition in which Samford is rooted, but the many different religions that shape our world as well.
 Our Preministerial Scholars program offers scholarship support, co-curricular discussions, and internships to help nurture students preparing for ministry.
-Religion majors are eligible to participate in a fast track option for the master’s degree in social work.
+Christian and Religious Studies majors are eligible to participate in a fast track option for the master’s degree in social work.

 Ministry and Missions

 This 20-hour (5-course) minor emphasizes courses in ministry, missions, and religious leadership.
 You’ll learn about the diversity of religions in today’s world, discern your own strengths in ministry, and gain practical skills and theological background.
 You can choose among courses in ministry and religious leadership to tailor the minor to your needs and interests.
 Students in all majors may take this minor.

 Students minoring in religion have great flexibility in tailoring their course of study to their interests and career plans.
 Graduates have found that their religion minor helps equip them for many different careers including ministry, education, business, nursing, music, and science.
 In addition to Biblical Perspectives, all religion minors take Introduction to World Religions.
 Beyond that you are free to choose four courses from across our religion curriculum.
 Students in all majors may take this minor.